phpstan/phpstan/README.md

 and PHPStan's strict checks, you can choose from currently 5 levels (0 is the loosest and 4 is the strictest) by passing `--level` to `analyse` command.
 Default level is `0`.

+This feature enables incremental adoption of PHPStan checks.
+You can start using PHPStan with a lower rule level and increase it when you feel like it.

 There's also **experimental** level 5 that currently enables:

 * Union types (Foo|Bar will be a specified type with checks performed on it instead of mixed)